 When Social Security collect and use people’s personal data we must have a valid lawful basis to do so.

 We rely on the lawful basis Public Task to process most of the personal data that we collect and use.
-Other lawful bases that we rely on include legal obligation, legitimate interests, contract and consent.
+Other lawful bases that we rely on include legal obligation, contract and consent.
 These are described by the Information Commissioner as follows:

 - Public Task - processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller which is laid down by Manx law or European Union law as it is applied to the Island